tundeiness/Apple-page-clone/README.md

 ## Setup
-How to setup a repo of this page on your local machine:
+How to setup a repo of this project on your local machine:

 Open your git bash and cd to the location you'd like to put your files the run the command below.